vdaas/vald/docs/user-guides/operations.md

 ### Kubernetes cluster

-Since Vald agents hold vector data on their memory, unexpected disruption or eviction of agents may cause loss of indices.
+Since Vald agents stores vector data on their memory space, unexpected disruption or eviction of agents may cause loss of indices.
 Also, disruption or deletion of worker nodes that have Vald agents may cause loss of indices.
-To minimize the loss of indices, it is better to increase number of nodes and pods.
+If you need to prevent low accuracy effects caused by indices loss, it is better to increase the number of nodes and pods.

 However, to maximize the efficiency of search operations, it is better to have a certain amount of vectors in each NGT vector space.

-It is recommended to have more than 3 worker nodes with larger than 16 GB RAM.
+We recommend to have more than 3 worker nodes with enough memory for the workload.
 It is better to deploy 2 or 3 Vald agent pods to each worker node.
+If you want to store 100 million vectors with 128 dimensions, `8bytes(64bit float) x 128(dimension) x 100 million x N replicas`, so a total of 100GB x N memory space is needed.
+If the number of replicas of the index is three, which means N=3, the total amount of memory space for the whole cluster will be 300 GB at least.

 For example: